 The La Beryl is a traditional straw-dried sweet wine named after Charles Back’s mother.
 The wine was produced using Chenin Blanc and Muscat grapes grown on decomposed granite soils on the Fairview farm.
-The fruit was harvested very carefully by hand over a three-day period.
-Bunches were individually picked once each was perfectly ripe.
-Harvesting took place at approximately 22 brix.
-Packed into small lug boxes, the grapes were transported to a well-ventilated shed, where they were carefully laid out to dry on racks lined with straw.
-It took four weeks for the grapes to dry to a raisin state, by which time they had lost up to 75% of their moisture.
-The grapes were pressed and allowed to ferment in stainless steel tanks.
+The grapes are carefully harvested by hand over a three-day period.
+Bunches are only individually picked once perfectly ripened.
+Harvesting takes place at approximately 22° Brix.
+Packed into small lug boxes, the grapes are transported to a well-ventilated shed and carefully laid out on straw lined drying racks.
+It takes 3-4 weeks for the grapes to dry to an almost raisin like state, by which time they have lost up to 75% of their moisture.
+The grapes are then pressed and allowed to ferment in stainless steel tanks.

 Regional Revival Range